-Keratoconus is a somewhat rare condition where the cornea forms in a cone shape.
+Keratoconus is a somewhat rare condition where the cornea forms into a cone shape.
 Normal corneas are symmetrical, smooth and round.
-In people with Keratoconus, the cornea protrudes out in one or more bulges or “cones.”
-These bulges distort vision and makes the eye more sensitive to glare.
-So what is Keratoconus?
-Simply put: It’s a cone-shaped eye.
+In people with Keratoconus, the cornea protrudes in one or more bulges or “cones.”
+These bulges distort vision and make the eye more sensitive to glare.
+So, what is Keratoconus?
+Put simply, it’s a cone-shaped eye.

-It is difficult to treat Keratoconus with glasses, because light entering the eye from different angles is refracted differently by the cornea.
-That makes correcting the moving eye with a stationary lens in a pair of glasses nearly impossible.
+It isn’t easy to treat Keratoconus with glasses because light entering the eye from the different angles caused by the misshapen cornea is refracted differently by the cornea.
+Correcting the moving eye with a fixed lens in a pair of glasses is nearly impossible.

-Conventional lenses also don’t work at all for patients who have High Order Aberrations (HOA) — glare, streaks, ghosting, and halos — that can make your life even more of a challenge than your Keratoconus.
+Conventional lenses also don’t work for patients with High-Order Aberrations (HOA) — glare, streaks, ghosting, and halos — that can make your life even more of a challenge than your Keratoconus.

-Today, most Optometrists and Ophthalmologists diagnose Keratoconus much like it was done in the 1980’s.
-An instrument called a Keratometer is used to look at the cornea, which superimposes rings called “Mires” on the cornea.
+Today, most Optometrists and Ophthalmologists diagnose Keratoconus much like it was done in the 1980s.
+They frequently use a Keratometer to examine the cornea, which superimposes rings called “mires” on the cornea.
 These mires illustrate the elevation of the cornea, much like latitude rings on a globe when viewed from the North Pole.
 A normal eye will have perfectly round mires, and an eye with Keratoconus will have oblong, irregular and misshapen mires.

-Other eye doctors may have another instrument called a Topographer, which shows the “topography” (bumpiness) of up to 50% of the cornea and 0% of the Sclera.
-That’s better than a Keratometer, but still falls short for an accurate Keratoconus diagnosis.
+Other eye doctors may have a different instrument called a Topographer, which shows the “topography” (bumpiness) of up to 50% of the cornea and 0% of the Sclera.
+That’s better than a Keratometer but still falls short of an accurate Keratoconus diagnosis.
 That means the eye doctor still needs to estimate and guess at the complete prescription for a Keratoconus contact lens.

 The rest of the Keratoconus is diagnosed visually using a microscope, which typically does not have an integrated camera system.
-That means that the eye doctor has to work from notes and from memory, and then rely on his or her own experience to design a Keratoconus contact lens.
+That means the eye doctor must work from notes and memory and then rely on their own experience to design a Keratoconus contact lens.

-Keratoconus contact lenses designed this way usually require 4, 5 or more different lenses be designed, fit, tested, and worn until the fit is “good enough.”
+Keratoconus contact lenses designed this way usually require four, five or more different lenses to be designed, fit, tested, and worn until the fit is “good enough.”
 That generally means a 1-2 week interval between each fitting, and each requires another visit to the eye doctor for the fitting.

 In other words, the process is “Trial and Error…and Error…and Error.”

-While this may be the best that many Keratoconus patients have ever seen, it’s not nearly as good as is possible with the cKlear Method.
+While this may produce the best that many Keratoconus patients have ever experienced, it’s not nearly as good as is possible with the cKlear Method™.

-This exam can reveal a variety of other issues which not only require treatment, but may affect your Keratoconus Treatment.
+This exam can reveal a variety of other issues that require treatment and may affect your Keratoconus treatment.
 These issues could include…

 …and more.
 If you’ve recently had a comprehensive eye exam and were referred to the California Keratoconus Center by your doctor after a preliminary Keratoconus diagnosis, we can rely on the prior exam.